devkruz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello
 - 8-James_Bond script set: owner no permission at, group no permission at all, other all permissions
 - 9-John_Doe script set the mode of the file hello to this -rwxr-x-wx
+- 10-mirror_permissions script sets the mode of the file hello the same as olleh’s mode